-257.1310 Certification as specialty mechanic; repair categories for which certification required; certification fee; examination; qualification for master mechanic's certificate.
+257.1310 Certification as specialty mechanic; repair or service categories for which certification required; certification fee; initial specialty mechanic's certificate in BAIID service; examination; qualification for master mechanic's certificate.

 Sec.
-10. (1) A person may become certified as a specialty mechanic if that person has passed an examination, developed by the administrator or developed by a private entity and adopted by the administrator, that the administrator determines is an adequate test of a person's ability to perform certain types of motor vehicle repair.
-The repair categories for which certification is required include the following and others that may be specified by rule:
+10. (1) Subject to subsection (3), an individual may become certified as a specialty mechanic if he or she passes an examination, developed by the administrator or developed by a private entity and adopted by the administrator, that the administrator determines is an adequate test of an individual's ability to perform certain types of motor vehicle repair.
+The repair or service categories for which certification is required include the following and any others specified by the administrator by rule:

+Rendered Thursday, December 8, 2016

 - (a) Engine repair.

-- (b) Automatic transmission.
+- (b) Automatic transmission repair.

-- (c) Manual transmission and rear axle.
+- (c) Manual transmission and rear axle repair.

-- (d) Front end.
+- (d) Front end repair.

-- (e) Brakes.
+- (e) Repair of brakes.

-- (f) Electrical systems.
+- (f) Electrical systems repair.

-- (g) Heating and air conditioning.
+- (g) Heating and air conditioning repair.

 - (h) Engine tune-up.

-- (i) Pre-1973 motor vehicle, subject to subsection (3).
+- (i) Pre-1973 motor vehicle repair.

+- (i) BAIID service.

-ve and may (2) A person may apply for a specialty mechanic's certificate in any or all repair categories but shall be required to pay only 1 certification fee if the person makes the applications for more than 1 category at 1 time.
+- (2) An individual may apply for a specialty mechanic's certificate in any or all repair categories but he or she is required to pay only 1 certification fee if he or she makes the applications for more than 1 category at 1 time.

+- (3) On application, the department shall issue an initial specialty mechanic's certificate in BAIID service, without examination, to an individual who holds a valid specialty mechanic's certificate in electrical systems repair on the effective date of the amendatory act that added this subsection.

-- (3) Within 90 days after the effective date of the amendatory act that added this subsection, the administrator shall develop or adopt an examination for specialty mechanic certification in the repair category described in subsection (1)(i) for an individual engaged, for compensation, in the repair of a motor vehicle manufactured before 1973 or the reconditioning, replacement, adjustment, or alteration of the operating condition of any component or subassembly of a motor vehicle manufactured before 1973. - (4) A person may apply for and receive a master mechanic's certificate if that person is qualified as a specialty mechanic in all categories of motor vehicle repair except that the specialty category described in subsection (1)(i) is not necessary for a master mechanic's certificate.
+- (4) Within 120 days after the effective date of the amendatory act that added section 10a, the administrator shall develop or adopt an examination for specialty mechanic certification in the repair or service category described in subsection (1)(j) for an individual who is engaged, for compensation, in BAIID service.

+- (5) An individual may apply for and receive a master mechanic's certificate if he or she is qualified as a specialty mechanic in all categories of motor vehicle repair described in subsection (1), except that qualification in a specialty category described in subsection (1)(i) or (j) is not necessary for a master mechanic's certificate.

 History: 1974, Act 300, Eff.
 Apr.
 1, 1975;-Am.
 2000, Act 366, Imd.
 Eff.
 Jan.
-2, 2001.
+2, 2001;-Am.
+2016, Act 33, Eff.
+June 6, 2016.